With Precisely, you can automate and streamline your contract creation process by using automated templates.

-In case you haven't created the template from an existing template, or by importing a .docx, you need to add your template document.
-To add a document to a template simply:
+If you choose to create a blank template, you need to add a template document.
+To add a document to a template, simply

 - Click the green New document button,

 a) Create a new document through the Precisely editor by clicking Create blank, or

 b) Import a document by clicking Import Word.